basilhendroff/caddy/README.md

 # caddy
-The etc/rc.d initialisation file I first built.
+Incarnations of the etc/rc.d initialisation file.